TrySpaceOrg/tryspace-comp-eps/README.md

 ### Simulation
 The simulation builds as both a standalone executable that would connect to simulith as the external time driver and as a library for the tryspace-director to load.
+Similar to the CLI, the `make cfg` call at the top level tryspace-lab is required.